Curious about Holy Hills Hermitage?

 Why are the buildings called cottages rather than cabins?

 The three cedar-sided retreat houses, named for nearby trees Oak, Hickory and Walnut, are brighter, more spacious and comfortably appointed than might be expected in a cabin.
-Each cottage also includes a screened porch with a reclining chair.
+Each cottage includes a screened porch with a rocking chair.

 How many people can the Hermitage accommodate overnight?